ASKurz/blogdown5/content/blog/2023-02-06-boost-your-power-with-baseline-covariates/index.md

 In this post, we’ll practice analyzing these data in two basic ways:

-1. The “ANOVA” model[^2]
+1. The “ANOVA” model[^5]
 2. The “ANCOVA” model

 I hate these names, but they have historical precedents and I hate all the alternative names, too.
-As we’ll see, the ANCOVA model is generally the way to go.
+As we’ll see, the so-called ANCOVA model is generally the way to go.

 ### The simple ANOVA model.

 A classical statistical approach to comparing the means of two groups is with a `\(t\)`-test or a one-way ANOVA.
-On this website we like regression and it turns out the regression-model alternative to the classical approaches is
+On this website we like regression, and it turns out the regression-model alternative to those classical approaches is

 $$
 `\begin{align*}